data-8/kubeadm-bootstrap/README.md

        kubeadm join --token <some-secret> <master-ip>:6443 --discovery-token-ca-cert-hash sha256:<another-secret>

-   This creates a `token` that can be used by another node to join the cluster.
+   Running this command as `sudo` creates a `token` that can be used by another node to join the cluster.
 This `token` is valid for 24h by default.
 Treat it very securely, since leaking it can compromise your cluster.